 2. Tier II – Minor violations of the Code of Student Conduct, those found to be hosting large parties and/or serving minors, or repeated complaints regarding the same individuals

 Students are invited to come in and meet with a staff member from the Office of Student Conduct.
 Those involved are offered options for dispute resolution.
 Those violating the Code of Student Conduct are given educational sanctions, which could also include the Social Host Liability Program, educational service in community, or other program opportunities that will restore the harm committed.

-> 3. Tier III – violations of the Code of Student Conduct addressed through formal conduct process.
+3. Tier III – Violations of the Code of Student Conduct addressed through the formal conduct process.

-> The student is sent a letter, asking him or her to come to the Office of Student Conduct for a Preliminary Review.
+The student is sent a letter, asking him or her to come to the Office of Student Conduct for a Preliminary Review.
 The incident will be investigated to determine whether or not Code charges will be filed.
 If the student is charged with a Code of Student Conduct violation, and denies the allegations, he or she will be given either a Disciplinary Conference (administrative hearing) or a hearing before the University Hearing Board.